IDperturb: Enhancing Variation in Synthetic Face Generation via Angular Perturbation: Results

 \textbf{FR Verification Performance} The right side of Table~\ref{tab:ablation_lb} presents the verification accuracy of FR models trained on datasets from \textsc{IDperturb}.
 Across all benchmarks, \textsc{IDperturb} consistently outperforms baseline models trained on data generated without identity perturbation.
 For the baseline LDM model trained on FFHQ, \textsc{IDperturb} achieves a peak average accuracy of 88.79\% at \( \mathbf{lb} = 0.5 \), compared to 86.58\% for the baseline (\( \mathbf{lb} = 1.0 \)).
 Notably, all tested values of \( \mathbf{lb} \in [0.9, 0.4] \) outperform the baseline.
 Similarly, for the LDM model trained on C-WF, \textsc{IDperturb} improves the average accuracy from 91.25\% to 93.62\%, with performance increasing as \( \mathbf{lb} \) decreases, until it peaks for \( \mathbf{lb} = 0.6 \).
 In all the following experiments , we fix Our method generalizes well across challenging benchmarks such as CALFW, AgeDB-30, and CP-LFW, which involve cross-pose and cross-age variations.

-Additional results of FR performances using different loss functions and network architectures are provided in the supplementary materials.
+\textbf{Generalizability of \textsc{IDperturb}} To demonstrate the generalizability of \textsc{IDperturb}, we adopt the official Arc2Face setup and pretrained model \cite{arc2face}.
+Since no synthetic data or identity embeddings are publicly available, we first train a PCA model following their protocol \cite{arc2face}.
+We then sample 10k novel identities and generate 50 images per identity, both with and without \textsc{IDperturb}.
+The FR evaluation results are reported in Table~\ref{tab:arc2face}, and Figure~\ref{fig:sames_arc} presents a visual comparison between Arc2Face and \textsc{IDperturb}.